DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 });
 ```

-An example below simulates a 5 second long *right click* on the target element.
+An example below simulates a 5 second long *right-click* on the target element.

 ```js
 import { Selector } from 'testcafe';